Tamil Nadu Muppandal is a 25.5MW wind farm located on the southern tip of India.

 These G58-850kW turbines were supplied by Gamesa Eólica for a total contract of €10.5m by the Indian company Pioneer Asia Wind Turbines.

-The total contract was for €10.5m.
-The towers, blades and components of the nacelle were assembled locally by Pioneer Asia.
-The wind farm is helping to reduce India’s reliance on fossil fuels, and will reduce emissions by an estimated 50,000t CO₂ equivalent a year.
+Towers, blades and components of the nacelle were assembled locally by Pioneer Asia.
+The wind farm is helping to reduce India’s reliance on fossil fuels, in addition to reducing emissions by an estimated 50,000t CO₂ equivalent a year.

 Gamesa specialises in sustainable energy technologies, mainly wind power.
-The 850kW turbines are for medium and high winds, to class IA/WZII/WZIII for high wind sites.
+The 850kW turbines are for medium and high winds to class IA/WZII/WZIII for high wind sites.

 The company has its own design and technological development for wind turbines, as well as production capacity for blades, root joints, blade moulds, gearboxes, generators, converters and towers.
 It can also assemble the wind turbines.
 The company offers a wide product range with two robust, reliable platforms with outputs of 850kW and 2.0MW.

 India is a heavy coal user and the turbines will help overcome this reliance on polluting fossil fuel.
 It is estimated that wind energy constitutes approximately 2% of the total solar energy reaching the Earth.
 That represents almost two billion tonnes of oil equivalent a year or 200 times that consumed by all the world’s countries.
 However, only a small fraction can be used in practice.

 The wind energy harnessed at a particular site is proportional to the air density, the sweep surface and the cube of the wind speed.
 India’s National Institute of Wind Energy reports that the gross wind potential in Tamil Nadu is 68,750MW at 120m above ground level.

 Pioneer Asia of Sivakasi is a leading industrial group in South Tamil Nadu with over 50 years in various markets.
 It has a turnover above INR2.5bn.